kuchumovN/taxCulator/README.md

-TaxCulator is a simple pet-project app, that allows to
+TaxCulator is a simple pet-project app, that allows you to

 - easily calculate taxes for individual entrepreneurs.